cwang04/LoL-Data-Analysis/README.md

 Although we standized everything by time, "dpm", "dtpm" can still get extremely high when the game get extremely long.
 This is because the character themself scale over time, some forever.
 So as time passes in some outlier game, "dpm", "dtpm" will get unreasonably high, thus we cannot use StandardScaler and must use QuantileTransformer.

 *   StandardScaler_Kill_stats: "killspm", "deathspm", "assistspm", "doublekillspm"

-Kill stats are hard to get extreme values because
+Kill stats are hard to get extreme values because of league's respawn time, the time that take a player to get back into the game after getting killed.
+In league as character get stronger, so thus the time they take to responed.
+Thus even if hypothetically one game get super long, the maxium "killspm", "deathspm", "assistspm" or "doublekillspm" will cap at some point.